LilithHafner/Chairmarks.jl/docs/src/why.md

 ## Truthful

-Charimarks automatically computes a checksum based on the results of the provided computations, and returns that checksum to the user along with benchmark results.
+Chairmarks automatically computes a checksum based on the results of the provided computations, and returns that checksum to the user along with benchmark results.
 This makes it impossible for the compiler to elide any part of the computation that has an impact on its return value.